Extremal behaviour and convergence rates for sample--based geometric quantiles and half space depths: Sample versions and applications

-Now, we consider the case where the bivariate Gaussian and Pareto distributions share the same second moment (i.e. the same variance for each component of the two distributions), to match the case of Theorem~\ref{thm:higher-order}.
+Let us turn to Figure~\ref{fig:GeomQuantilesOrder2-GammaN}, where the plot $y(\alpha_n)$ is made when taking into account the theoretical bound for $\alpha_n$ given in Theorem~\ref{thm:numerics}, (ii).
+Note that the plot corresponds to the average of $y(\alpha_n)$ computed $10$ times, each with different seed.
+In Figure~\ref{fig:GeomQuantilesOrder2-GammaN}, we also observe a distinct behaviour of the function $y(\alpha_n)$ according to the tail of the distribution.
+The convergence towards the limit $0$ is evidently very slow, especially for the Pareto$(2.2)$-distribution (with no third moment).
+Nevertheless, note that $\alpha_n$ is still `far' from $1$, with the range of $\alpha_n$ corresponding only to the first interspace on the $x$-axis of Figure~\ref{fig:GeomQuantilesOrder2-gl}.
+Next, we consider the case where the bivariate Gaussian and Pareto distributions share the same second moment (i.e. the same variance for each component of the two distributions), to match the case of Theorem~\ref{thm:higher-order}.
 For Pareto, we choose the parameters $2.2$ (no third moment) and $3.3$ (finite third moment), respectively.
 The two corresponding plots of $y(\alpha_n)$ are given in Figure~\ref{fig-samecov}, with a growing sample as indicated on the plots, and a zoom (right plots) made when $\alpha(n)$ is extremely close to $1$.
 In Figure~\ref{fig-samecov}, the curve corresponding to Pareto($\delta$) is closer for $\delta=3.2$ to that of the Gaussian than for $\delta=2.2$, as expected.
 Larger the $\delta$, faster the convergence.
 Nevertheless, the function $y(\alpha(n))$ for Pareto($\delta$) remains distinct from that for Gaussian even asymptotically, for $\alpha(n)$ extremely close to $1$, as can be seen on the right plots.
 While expected for $\delta=3.2$ due to the theoretical result on the rate of convergence under the assumption of a finite third moment, it looks more surprising for $\delta=2.2$.